FAQs

 For individuals with other insurance providers, I am able to provide a superbill to be submitted to your insurance for reimbursement.
 A superbill is not a guarantee your insurance will pay, but I will do my best on my end to make the super bill acceptable to your insurance provider.

 According to the Affordable Care Act, breastfeeding support, counseling, and equipment is supposed to be provided with no out of pocket costs for parents.
 Unfortunately, insurance companies have created many loopholes to get out of this requirement.
 I am working hard to get in network with more insurance providers and am excited for this to become an option as for many families, paying for a lactation consultant out of pocket is a major obstacle to accessing care.
 There are also many families who are unable to access health insurance due to citizenship status, unemployment, and other reasons.
 Because of these challenges, I am willing to discuss sliding scale fees based on financial need.
-When you fill out the contact form to request an appointment, please make sure to indicate that this is something you are interested in.

 What health and safety precautions do you have in place?